Dolby Vision for content creators

 Bring Dolby Vision to your projects

-Whether you choose the basic "automatic" free version or the enhanced "artistic trims" version and paid software tools license, Dolby Vision can improve your workflow and help you create and deliver the best-looking content.
+Whether you choose the version which is integrated into the color correction/mastering systems or the enhanced "artistic trims” paid license option, Dolby Vision can improve your workflow and help you create and deliver the best-looking content.

 Dolby Vision integrated solution (No Dolby license required)

 The top modern color correction and mastering systems listed below offer integrated Dolby Vision capabilities at no additional charge from Dolby.
-What can you do without a license?*
+What can you do with this integrated “no license needed” version?*

-• Add shot-by-shot Dolby Vision automatic metadata to your HDR projects.
-These three analysis values define how each shot should be tone-mapped based on the device capabilities or target output.
+• Add shot-by-shot or frame by frame* Dolby Vision metadata automatically to your HDR projects.
+These three analysis values define how your content should be tone-mapped based on the device capabilities or target output.

-• Internal Content Mapping (iCMU) support fwith the iCMU for real-time, tone-mapped playback of the automatic dynamic metadata to a specific target like SDR Rec.
+• Internal Content Mapping (iCMU) support for real-time, tone-mapped playback of the Dolby Vision dynamic metadata to a specific ‘home’ target like SDR Rec.
 709 100 nits or HDR PQ P3/Rec 2020 600 nits.
 This process emulates mapping on the consumer TV or device.

-• Export Dolby Vision mezzanine or IMF package
+• Export a Dolby Vision mezzanine or IMF package

 • Import a Dolby Vision mezzanine or IMF package and map to a target and playback for QC

-• Render out specific deliverables from the Dolby Vision master – like an SDR Rec.
+• Render out specific deliverables from a Dolby Vision master – like an SDR Rec.
 709 file derived from the process

 *Support may vary per partner tool.
 Consult with each partner as to the specific features supported and any potential additional costs that may occur.
-"No license" indicates no additional charge from Dolby.
+"No license needed" indicates there is no additional charge from Dolby.

-The Dolby Vision mastering and playback annual license
+The Dolby Vision Professional Tools (No license required)

-CM Analyze: a software tool that can create Dolby Vision shot or frame-based (aka "long play") analysis metadata from an HDR10 deliverable
+• CM Analyze: a software tool that can create Dolby Vision shot or frame-based (aka "long play") analysis metadata from an HDR10 file.
+Also can create MaxFLL and MaxCLL values for a Dolby Vision XML

 Other tools (not from Dolby)